DrGuy/IForDEO/README.md

 Contacts
 --------

-This software is being maintained by Dr. Guy Serbin of Teagasc.
-If you wish to contact the maintainer, please do so by emailing: "guy <dot> serbin <at> teagasc <dot> ie"
+This software is being maintained by Dr. Guy Serbin of EOanalytics Ltd.  If you wish to contact the maintainer, please do so by emailing: "guy <at> eoanalytics <dot> ie"